TransAgent: Enhancing LLM-Based Code Translation via Fine-Grained Execution Alignment: Introduction

-\item \textbf{A New Code Translation Benchmark.} We build a new code translation benchmark, which are constructed from the recent programming tasks, so as to mitigate the data leakage issue when evaluating LLM-based code translation techniques.
+\item \textbf{A New Code Translation Benchmark.} We construct a new code translation benchmark, which is constructed from the recent programming tasks, so as to mitigate the data leakage issue when evaluating LLM-based code translation techniques.